pro-cms/cwp-git-deployer/README.md

 ## Contribution & Support

 This module is open for contributions.
-If you find it useful, consider supporting the development through a sponsorship, or you can [Buy Me A Coffee](https://www.buymeacoffee.com/).
+If you find it useful, consider supporting the development through a sponsorship, or you can [BUY ME A COFFEE](https://www.buymeacoffee.com/novaprocms).

 Current sponsor: Zepson Hosting ([zepsohost.com](https://www.zepsonhost.com))